Photo: Melanie Orr

 MICHELLE OLSON (She/her) - CO-ARTISTIC DIRECTOR

-Michelle Olson is a member of the Tr’ondëk Hwëch’in First Nation and the Co-Artistic Director of Raven Spirit Dance.
+Michelle Olson is a member of the Tr’ondëk Hwëch’in First Nation and Co-Artistic Director of Raven Spirit Dance.
 She studied dance and performance at the University of New Mexico, the Aboriginal Arts Program at the Banff Centre and was an Ensemble Member of Full Circle First Nations Performance.
-Michelle works in areas of dance, theatre and opera as a choreographer, performer and movement coach and her work has been seen on stages across Canada.
-Selected choreography/theatre credits include Gathering Light (Raven Spirit Dance), Salmon Girl (TYA – Raven Spirit Dance), Map of the Land, Map of the Stars (Gwaandak Theatre), Frost Trees Exploding Moon (Raven Spirit Dance), Mozart’s Magic Flute (Vancouver Opera), The Ecstasy of Rita Joe (Western Canada Theatre/National Arts Centre), Death of a Chief (Native Earth Performing Arts/National Arts Centre) and Evening in Paris (Raven Spirit Dance).
-She was the recipient of the inaugural Vancouver International Dance Festival Choreographic Award.
-She graduated as a Certified Movement Analyst from Laban/Bartenieff and Somatic Studies Canada and is currently teaching at Langara’s Studio 58.
+Michelle works in areas of dance, theatre and opera as a choreographer, director, performer and movement coach Her work has been seen on local, national and international stages.
+She recently received her MFA in Directing from the UBC Theatre and Film Department and is currently teaching at Langara’s theatre program, Studio 58.

 JEANETTE KOTOWICH (She/Her) - ARTISTIC ASSOCIATE

-Originally from Treaty 4 territory Saskatchewan, Jeanette creates work that reflects Nêhiyaw/Métis cosmology within the context of contemporary dance, Indigenous performance, and Indigenous futurism.
+Originally from Treaty 4 territory Saskatchewan, Jeanette creates work that reflects Nêhiyaw/Métis cosmology within the context of contemporary dance, Indigenous performance, and Indigenous futurity.
+Fusing inter-cultural collaboration, de-colonial practices and embodied research methodologies; Jeanette’s work references emergence, relationship to the natural/spirit world and Ancestral knowledge.
+Their practice is intergenerational and vocational; it’s a living and lived experience.
 Jeanette has self-presented and been programmed at theatres and festivals across Turtle Island and internationally.

-Her solo Kisiskâciwan premiered in Vancouver 2022, and has since toured to 10 cities nationally, and to Germany and Australia.
+Her newest ensemble, BOLT for 4 performers, premieres 2026, at Vancouver International Dance Festival and Festival Transamériques, Montreal.
+Her solo Kisiskâciwan premiered in Vancouver 2022, and toured to 13 cities nationally, and to Germany and Australia.
 Her ensemble work Kwê was presented at Matriarchs Uprising and Dance in Vancouver 2021/22.
-She is now working on a new ensemble called BOLT, a work for 4 performing artists.
-Jeanette is the Artistic Associate at Raven Spirit Dance, and co-founder of aka collective.
-She facilitates movement workshops with Indigenous worldview, workshops on de-colonial perspectives in the arts, and is a Métis dance and cultural knowledge carrier.
+Jeanette is the Artistic Associate at Raven Spirit Dance, collaborator with Lara Kramer Danse, and co-founder of aka collective.
+She facilitates experiential movement workshops from Indigenous worldview, workshops on de-colonial perspectives in the arts, and is a Métis dance and cultural knowledge carrier.
 She resides as a guest on the Ancestral and unceded Sḵwx̱wú7mesh, Səl̓ilw̓ətaʔɬ/, and Xʷməθkʷəy̓əm territories, colonially known as Vancouver. movementhealing.ca

 STARR MURANKO (She/her) - CO-ARTISTIC DIRECTOR